albertms22/static-website-infra/README.md

-#  Infrastructure as Code (IaC) for Website Deployment
+#  Infrastructure as Code (IaC) for a static Website Deployment
-This project provisions the infrastructure for hosting a **website on AWS** using Terraform.
+This project provisions the infrastructure for hosting a **static website on AWS** using Terraform.
 It uses an **S3 bucket** for storage and can be extended to include **CloudFront** for CDN distribution.

 > ⚠️ Note: The `site/` folder is wher your website file will go.
 To run this project, add your own you files (e.g., `index.html`) into the `site/` directory before deployment.